Manifold injection: Injection controlling mechanism

-Mechanical controlling
+Mechanically controlled

 In early manifold injected engines with fully mechanical injection systems, a gear-, chain- or belt-driven injection pump with a mechanic "analogue" engine map was used.
 This allowed injecting fuel intermittently, and relatively precisely.
 Typically, such injection pumps have a three-dimensional cam that depicts the engine map.
 Depending on the throttle position, the three-dimensional cam is moved axially on its shaft.
 A roller-type pick-up mechanism that is directly connected to the injection pump control rack rides on the three-dimensional cam.
 Depending upon the three-dimensional cam's position, it pushes in or out the camshaft-actuated injection pump plungers, which controls both the amount of injected fuel, and the injection timing.
 The injection plungers both create the injection pressure, and act as the fuel distributors.
 Usually, there is an additional adjustment rod that is connected to a barometric cell, and a cooling water thermometer, so that the fuel mass can be corrected according to air pressure, and water temperature.
 Kugelfischer injection systems also have a mechanical centrifugal crankshaft speed sensor.
 Multi-point injected systems with mechanical controlling were used until the 1970s.